Mark5900/Capa.PowerShell.Module/Documentation/Working with Git when creating or updating a package.md

     Important do not change the name of the folder **Capa_MyPackage**.
 The name of the folder is used by the script UpdatePackage.ps1 to determine the package name and type (VBscript or PowerPack, only computer packages are supported at the moment).

-2. Create the repository and publish it GitHub
+2. Create the repository and publish to GitHub
    1. Open GitHub Desktop > File > Add local repository...

    ![GitHub Desktop - Add local repository](../Images/GitHub_Desktop_-_Add_local_repository.png)